gitter-badger/RandChiev/README.md

 - Check if the achievement category is selected
 - Check if a world event is active, before returning the achievement
 - Error handling on a lot of stuff
-- Add the achievement to the quest tracker
 - Open Achievement Window to the returned achievement
 - Find a better way to display the returned achievement
 - Check for Realm first (those can't be completed anymore)